 At Harvard, he was selected to assist the Unitarian Universalist Association at interfaith and international relations, and was invited to present a message to the Triennial World Congress of the International Association for Religious Freedom in Korea.

 After graduating, he served as Minister of Outreach at the historic First and Second Church in Boston.
 He became widely recognized within the denomination for his development of the "Soulful Sundown Service" program in Boston, which reaches out to unchurched young people.
 His success demonstrated by wide distribution of a manual he wrote on how to bring young people into church.

 Since coming to All Souls, Marlin has overseen exponential growth in the membership and attendance of the church.
 In 2008, All Souls in Tulsa became the largest church in the Unitarian Universalist Association with almost 1800 adult members.

-He serves the wider Tulsa community as the President of Tulsa Metropolitan Ministries, as a member of the Downtown Clergy Association, a board member or the John Hope Franklin Museum for Reconciliation and the Mayor’s Police and Community Coalition.
+He serves the wider Tulsa community as a member of the Downtown Clergy Association, a board member or the John Hope Franklin Museum for Reconciliation and the Mayor’s Police and Community Coalition.